Clancey/FlappyMonkey/README.md

 Artwork
 ===========
 All of the artwork aside from the monkey and the clouds was hand drawn by me.
-The monke is a vectorized version of a Xamarin monkey, photographed by Craig Dunn The clouds, and the font came from http://www.kenney.nl/
+The monkey is a vectorized version of a Xamarin monkey, photographed by Craig Dunn The clouds, and the font came from http://www.kenney.nl/